-The unique RLS® (Relative Loss of Section) Meter is developed specifically to locate and quantify corrosion of steel poles, light columns and reinforcing that cannot be identified by visual inspection. i.e. internal and external surfaces of the buried section, and internal corrosion of the base and hot swaged joints.
+We use the RLS® (Relative Loss of Section) Meter to locate and quantify corrosion in a range of steel assets.
+Assets the RLS Meter can be used on include steel poles, light columns and reinforcing’s that cannot be identified with a visual inspection, for example, the internal and external surfaces of the buried section, or the internal corrosion of the base and hot swaged joints.

 An eddy current-based technique developed in the United Kingdom and in use for over 13 years overseas, the RLS® is a NDE method that allows the operator to quantify corrosion in the critical zone of a pole without excavation.

-The RLS® technique is a dry coupled system that will provide a cost-efficient assessment of the column.
+The RLS® technique is a dry coupled system that provides a cost-efficient assessment of the column.
 The results obtained estimate the percentage loss of section allowing the columns to be classified for either replacement or retesting at a scheduled interval.